Josh-Hiz/josh-hiz/README.md

-# Hi there, my name is Joshua Hizgiaev
+# Hi there, my name is Josh H
 --------------------------------------
 ## Who am I?
 A sophomore computer science student and self-taught programmer and have great interest in mathematics for AI :computer: